nathphoenix/LInux_Basics/docker-travis-aws-Elastic beanstalk.md

 Then we head to travis website and store our generated credentials, you can check the images folder here called EBS-AWS

-After storing the credentials we then add the variable name to a travis file
+After storing the credentials we then add the variable name to our travis file

 Then we commit and push all changes to the repo.